 This is an updated ranking that covers the twelve seasons of Doctor Who that ran from 2005-2020.
 I ranked the best of the classic stories here.
-These are from the new series; the best 50 stories out of 141.
-I’ll say upfront: there are none from season eleven.
+These are from the new series; the best 50 stories out of 150.
+I’ll say upfront: there are none from seasons eleven and thirteen.
 My ranking of the seasons on whole explains why.

 1. Tie: Blink & The Impossible Planet/The Satan Pit.
 5+ jelly babies each.
 Blink may be a boring #1 choice (it’s everyone’s favorite), but it’s completely beyond criticism.
 I can’t even nitpick Murray Gold’s scoring, as he gets even that right for a change, hitting every beat just right.
 The weeping angels are the best aliens of the new era and the most frightening.
 Most remarkable is the status this story has achieved despite, or perhaps because of, being Doctor-lite.
 It’s a home run when the Doctor can be sidelined for the better, and of course Sally Sparrow is a fantastic character, possibly the best guest performance of the entire series.
 Moffat is at his best playing with time paradoxes in Blink, the highlight being the DVD Easter Egg scene, as the Doctor uses a copy of the transcript Lawrence is writing to have a conversation across time, which in fact generates the script.
 And it takes pure genius to cap it all off with a final scene that has absolutely nothing to do with the story, yet everything, designed to make kids afraid of statues.
 Other days I consider The Impossible Planet/The Satan Pit my #1 favorite.
 It’s a no-holds-barred epic that comes in the middle of the season, trailing a fantastic werewolf story, a wonderful return of Sarah Jane Smith, a dark fairy-tale, and an amazing reboot of the Cybermen in a parallel Earth.
 The devil outdid them all in the deepest space and death trap, stealing shamelessly from Alien, The Abyss, and Robots of Death, yet never feeling like a cheat.
 The dread and claustrophobia never let up, with Rose and crew battling Ood on the sanctuary base above, and the Doctor freefalling blindly into Satan’s Pit below.
 We haven’t seen the Doctor show down a godlike adversary since he went against Sutekh in Pyramids of Mars and the ancient evil in The Curse of Fenric, and this masterpiece ranks right alongside them.
 When I finally caught my breath at the end of this double bill, I remember thinking, “Okay, it’s official: we’re in a new golden age of Doctor Who.”